 Bund: Federal bond with maturity of 7, 10, 15 or 30 years, Bund/€i: inflation-linked Federal bond with maturity of 10, 15 or 30 years, Bund/g: green Federal bond with maturity of 10 or 30 years, Bobl: Federal note with maturity of 5 years, Bobl/€i: inflation-linked Federal note with maturity of 5 years, Bobl/g: green Federal note with maturity of 5 years; Schatz: Federal Treasury note with maturity of 2 years, Bubill: Treasury discount paper with maturity of 12 month

-For the inflation-linked Federal securities (issue date only) as well as the issues planned as syndicates, no detailed planning will be announced.
+For the green and the inflation-linked Federal securities (issue date only) as well as the issues planned as syndicates, no detailed planning will be announced.
 Details will be communicated shortly before the respective transaction for both issues.

 By publishing such a detailed issuance calendar for the entire calendar year at an early stage, the Federal government has since emphasized its outstanding reputation worldwide as a transparent and extremely reliable issuer.
 It thus gives its investors the opportunity to align their investment decisions with the issuance rhythm for Federal securities at an early stage.